 , A secret delight and one of the lesser known golf clubs in the area, Buncrana Golf Club is a superb seaside 9-hole links course, offering superb views all around.
 The course is situated overlooking the beautiful 'White Strand' on the shores of the Lough Swilly and offers a challenging round of golf to players of all handicaps.

 The Buncrana Golf Club is the oldest 9-hole links course in Ireland and is maintained to the highest standard.
 There is always a friendly welcome for new members and visitors alike.
 More information available at Buncrana Golf Club

 The Northwest Golf Club

-was founded in 1890 and is situated 3 miles from Buncrana, 15km from Derry.
+was founded in 1890 and is situated 3km from Buncrana, 15km from Derry.
+It is directly opposite The Harbour Inn and guests of the hotel can benefit from a discounted price.
 The Northwest is an exceptional winter course, with greens and fairways, kept in excellent condition and 18 spectacular holes.
 More information available at North West Golf Club

 Ballyliffin Golf Club

 is one of the finest golf resorts to be found anywhere in Ireland.
 With its two contrasting links courses and 36 wonderful holes it is designed to test your skills to the limit in spectacular surroundings.
 Home to the 2018 "Dubai Duty Free Irish Open".
 Ballyliffin Golf Course

 Get away from the noise and stress of everyday life and escape to the open and peaceful country roads that surround Buncrana.
 Mary Kelly from Pedal Right can provide you with everything you need to have a great day in the saddle.
 Contact firstname.lastname@example.org

 Walking & Climbing